HEXRD/hexrdgui/hexrd/ui/dev-guide.md

 properties.
 For example, if you wish to see if the canvas is to show rings, you can check:
 ```
-b = HexrdConfig().show_rings
+b = HexrdConfig().show_overlays
 ```

 Since the `HexrdConfig` is a `QObject` as well, it can emit signals to inform the GUI that something needs updating.
 Setting some of the properties results in `HexrdConfig()` emitting a signal.
 For instance,
 ```
-HexrdConfig().show_rings = b
+HexrdConfig().show_overlays = b
 ```
 will emit a `ring_config_changed` signal.
 The canvas is connected to this signal, and when it receives the signal, it re-draws the rings.

-The properties' underlying functions are named with an underscore at the beginning, and they are present so that widgets can directly connect to them.
+The properties' underlying functions are sometimes named with an underscore at the beginning, and they are present so that widgets can directly connect to them.
 For instance:
 ```
-show_rings_checkbox.toggled.connect(HexrdConfig()._set_show_rings)
+self.ui.show_overlays.toggled.connect(HexrdConfig()._set_show_overlays)
 ```

 The singleton configuration also makes saving and loading settings easy, because an entire dictionary can be saved with `QSettings().setValue()`.
-This is currently done for the instrument configuration, but not many other parts.
+This is currently being done for a few of the different configuration keys.

-Currently, there are three main keys for the configuration:
+Currently, there are a few main keys for the configuration:
 ```
 instrument: contains the instrument config used by hexrd
 materials: contains materials settings and the loaded materials
 image: contains image settings
+calibration: contains settings used for calibration
+indexing: contains settings used for indexing
 ```

-No additional keys should be added to `instrument`, because it is supposed to be exactly what is passed to the `hexrd` source code.
+No additional keys should be added to `instrument`, and `indexing`, because they are based upon config settings in the `hexrd` repository.

-However, additional keys can be added to `materials` and `image` as needed.
+However, additional keys can be added to `materials`, `image`, and `calibration` as needed.
 Additional main keys can be added as well, when more generic categories are needed.

 UI Files
 --------